What is Prebid?

 Although they perform the same function, Prebid.js and Prebid Server function in unique ways and offer different advantages.
 Here is a breakdown of some of the most notable.

-Compatibility: Prebid.js is compatible with a wider range of ad servers than Prebid Server.
-However, Prebid Server is compatible with a wider range of ad exchanges.
+- Compatibility Range: Prebid.js collaborates with a broader set of ad servers.
+In contrast, Prebid Server is attuned to a wider spectrum of ad exchanges.

 - Cost Implications: Both platforms are free.
 However, Prebid.js users might incur additional expenses for using an external ad server.

 While Prebid reigns supreme in the header bidding space, publishers aren’t without options.
 Several other tools and platforms have emerged, each offering unique features and capabilities.
 Diving deep into alternatives can help publishers make an informed decision based on their specific needs and technological infrastructure.